 The Original ScrapBox now has a fun interactive builder on their web site so you can see exactly what your DreamBox will look like in various colors and with accessories!
 Go on, try it out!

 They have great sales a few times a year, and I highly recommend you wait for one because they can be huge money savers.
-For example, this year the Black Friday sale saved you up to $500 AND you can often get freebies (like a Power Package).
+For example, this year the Black Friday sale saves you up to $1000 (or more) AND you can often get freebies if you order quick!

 Get the assembly option if you just don’t have the time, skills, or strength to do it yourself.